tsionnigate21/Complain-Sentiment-analysis/README.md

    <img src = "Images/Positive sentiment companies.png" width = "700")>
    </div>

-8. **Frequency of Positive and Negative Words**: The frequency of positive and negative words in the sentiment lexicons was analyzed.
+7. **Frequency of Positive and Negative Words**:
+   The frequency of positive and negative words in the sentiment lexicons was analyzed.

-9. **
-10. Identifying Most Negative Products for Each Company**: The products receiving the most negative feedback for each company were identified.

 ---
 ## Word Cloud